 The W.W.
-Kimball organ, Opus 7073, of the Adrian Phillips Ballroom is the largest original installation left in a public entertainment venue in the nation.
+Kimball organ, Opus 7073, of the Adrian Phillips Ballroom is one of the largest original installations left in a public entertainment venue in the nation.
 Designed with the accompaniment of motion pictures in mind (all films before 1927 were silent), it is especially good at creating the illusion of a full symphony orchestra as well as producing an incredible array of unique sound

 effects such as birds, trains, sirens and gongs.
 All of these sounds are (as with

 the organ in the main arena) produced by compressed air acting upon organ